-The board communicates regularly through the executive to the shareholders.
-In this year alone we have organised and held two general meetings, and reported twice to shareholders.
+The Board communicates regularly through the CEO to the shareholders.
+In this year the company has circulated reports nine times to all shareholders.

 The company continues to be controlled and run under the same structure.
 We are proud of the ways in which the company has provided employment, training and financial reward for its owners and employees.